 Many people left the Assemblies immediately, including some Leading Brothers and Workers.
 Local Assemblies dwindled, and many disbanded entirely during that year.
 Assembly people were devastated by the betrayal.

-• the incompetence of the leaders in mishandling the matter of David Geftakys' domestic violence
+· the cover-up of David Geftakys' domestic violence

 Remaining Groups

-Though many of the Assemblies have disbanded, there are still about a dozen that continue to meet.
+Though many of the Assemblies have disbanded, there are still about a dozen groups that continue to meet.
 Most of the groups still meeting have rejected George Geftakys.
-A handful are still under his influence.
+One or two may still be under his influence.

 What Keeps People In